kaegi/SubtitleMemorize/TUTORIAL.md

 The NCalc search allows you to easily query certain lines.
 Examples:

 -   type in `duration > 10` and press enter.
 This will select all lines that have a duration of more than 10 seconds.
-Pressing `Toggle Activation` will then decide for these lines whether they get exported or not.
+Pressing `Disable Line` will prevent the line from being exported.

 -   type in `regex(',$')` and press enter.
 This will select all lines that end with a comma.
 By clicking on `Merge next` you can simply join all sentences together at the same time.
 Of course you can also query more than one ending character at the same time: `regex('(→|,)$')`.